ovinc/aquasol/README.md

 General information
 ===================

-This package computes useful thermodynamic quantities for water and aqueous solutions.
+This package computes useful thermodynamic quantities for water and aqueous solutions (undersaturated, saturated and supersaturated).
 Is is divided in two modules: **water** (properties of pure water) and **solutions** (properties of aqueous solutions), which provide various functions to calculate properties of interest.
 There is also a list of useful constants in the *constants.py* module.

 It is also possible to just see plots of the properties by running the package directly from a shell console with
 ```bash